Sonic the Hedgehog 4: Episode I: Development

 Senoue only composed some tracks for the Genesis Sonic games, but for Sonic 4, he was responsible for creating all the music and sound effects.
 The music was written to replicate the style of the Genesis Sonic games because, according to Balough, the developers wanted the game to feel "like a genuine extension of the first three Sonic games".
 Senoue was involved with the project early on when Iizuka approached him to ask him to compose.
 Senoue said that he attempted to compose the tracks as if he had been composing them for the Genesis, using as few notes as possible.
 He did not use any FM sound tapes, although he did unsuccessfully attempt to find an old Genesis development kit.
 Senoue attempted to compose tracks "with a similar beat or similar tempo" to those from Sonic the Hedgehog and Sonic the Hedgehog 2.
 Senoue had fun working on Episode I and said his favorite track was the first level's, although Nagahara hated it and tried to persuade Senoue to compose a replacement tune.
-Eggman's theme in Episode I had originally been composed for Sonic 3D Blast (1996), but went unused in that game.
+Eggman's theme was repurposed from an unused Sonic 3D Blast (1996) track.